alaviss/cps/README.md

 the benefits of CPS while abstracting away the verbosity of continuations.

-The `cps` pragma performs only the control-flow rewrite; you implement or import a dispatcher to define both the type and behavior of your continuations, so there is virtually no API and no limitations on composition.
+The `cps` pragma performs only the control-flow rewrite; you implement or import a dispatcher to define both the type and behavior of your continuations so there is virtually no API and no limitations on composition.

 A substantial effort to demystify this style of programming, and what it may